Of Igloos and Ice-sculptures

 “Fuck it” - I said, yet again.

-So began a journey of self-doubt, self-awareness, self-acceptance and, ultimately, a fundamentally different growth from the skills-hoovering I’d been doing for the number of years before this journey began.
-I’m in no way done with it - this chapter is still very much in progress - but I feel happier, freer and more inclined to have fun.
+So began a journey of self-doubt, self-awareness, self-acceptance, and, ultimately, a fundamentally different growth from the skills-hoovering I’d been doing for the number of years before this journey began.
+I’m in no way done with it - this chapter is still very much in progress - but I feel happier, freer, and more inclined to have fun.
 I’ve learned to both not take it seriously and be the most serious I’ve ever been.

 Things have now clicked enough that “things clicking into place” doesn’t feel as exciting anymore.
 While this was scary at first - I’ve come to terms with it because I’ve realised that it opens up an entirely new world to explore.
 A world where one needs to gain skills that are more conducive to human-centred growth rather than skill-set-oriented growth.
 I must admit, this is not my forte, but that makes it so much more exciting for me.